 Promotion of the East Central Enterprise Zone and the various tax credits continues annually.
-ECCOG, the Enterprise Zone administrative agency for this Region, developed extensive educational/promotional materials to make area taxpayers aware of new rules requiring pre-certification.
+ECCOG, the Enterprise Zone administrative agency for this Region, developed extensive educational/promotional materials to make area taxpayers aware of new rules requiring precertification.
 A boundary amendment was received in 2019 to allow Cheyenne County as a whole region eligible for tax credits.
 Region 5 has been approved for re-designation through 2026.
 Currently, seven contribution projects are active in the region meaning they are supported with cash or in-kind donations for their operation.

-An application was submitted in 2014 to the Foreign-Trade Zones (FTZ) Board by the Town of Limon and Lincoln County to establish a foreign-trade zone under the Alternative Site Framework (ASF) at sites in Limon, Colorado, including a service area covering major portions of Elbert and Lincoln counties, and the ability to create subzone in the rest of the Region.
+An application was submitted in 2014 to the Foreign Trade Zones (FTZ) Board by the Town of Limon and Lincoln County to establish a foreign-trade zone under the Alternative Site Framework (ASF) at sites in Limon, Colorado, including a service area covering major portions of Elbert and Lincoln counties, and the ability to create subzone in the rest of the Region.
 It was approved by the U. S. Secretary of Commerce on June 11, 2015.
-To date, interest has been generated in the FTZ and two companies have possible approval to be in the FTZ.
+In 2021, a business application is being considered for FTZ approval, which may lead to more interest and approvals.

-I. The Colorado Blueprint and Central Plains Regional Blueprint and RTAP process initiated by the Colorado Office of Economic Development and International Trade in early 2011...centering on growth in Colorado's key industries across all regions in the state.
+I. The Colorado Blueprint and Central Plains Regional Blueprint and RTAP

+The Colorado Blueprint was a statewide effort to create jobs and expand companies across the state.
+The key strategy, built on the foundation of the Colorado Blueprint, was developed through the "Bottom-Up" process initiated by the Colorado Office of Economic Development and International Trade in early 2011...centering on growth in Colorado's key industries across all regions in the state.
 The Blueprint is the statewide plan to spur Colorado's economy, help businesses grow and attract new jobs to the state.
 The Blueprint has given the State of Colorado a framework to build a comprehensive economic development plan that aligns existing effort and identifies opportunities for growth and focused investments/efforts.